 The OSG program requires that at least 25% of the funds are awarded to rural or financially distressed communities.
-That award comes with a 20% local cost share match, with the CWSRF will offer in the form of a loan with a 50% grant from the CWSRFs Administration Cash Fund.
+That award comes with a 20% local cost share match, that the CWSRF may offer in the form of a loan with a 50% grant from the CWSRFs Administration Cash Fund.